l3msh0/goosees/README.md

-Goosees is a wrapper of [goose](https://bitbucket.org/liamstask/goose/) to apply migration for multiple databases.
+Goosees is a wrapper of [goose](https://bitbucket.org/liamstask/goose/) for applying migration to multiple databases.

 # Usage